 Long Form Bio

-Matthew J. McCullough, Director of Field Services for GitHub, leads pre and post-sale technical teams, is an energetic 20 year veteran of enterprise software development, world-traveling open source educator, and co-founder of a software consultancy.
+Matthew J. McCullough, VP of Field Services for GitHub, leads pre and post-sale technical teams, is an energetic 20 year veteran of enterprise software development, world-traveling open source educator, and co-founder of a software consultancy.
 All of these activities provide avenues to share success stories of leveraging Git and GitHub for greater collaboration amongst software development teams.

 Matthew is a co-author to the Version Control with Git, Building and Testing with Gradle and Jenkins: The Definitive Guide O’Reilly books and creator of the Git Master Class series for O’Reilly.
 Matthew regularly spoke on the No Fluff Just Stuff conference tour, is the author of the DZone Git RefCard, and was founder and a past President of the Denver Open Source Users Group.